CLCStriders/striders/_posts/2023-12-14-Race-reports.md

 ---

-### Gloucestershire Cross Country League Race Day 2 incorporating the County Championships, hosted at Bath University - Sunday 10 December 2023
+### Gloucestershire Cross Country League Race Day 2 - Sunday 10 December 2023

 With races being cancelled the length and breadth of the country due to waterlogging, it was a relief that the second fixture of the Gloucestershire Cross Country League Season (23/24) went ahead – in what turned out to be sunny conditions with only moderate mud.
 The fixture also saw the incorporation of the County Championships for the season, so the stakes were high.